Skip to content

 The useProxy function returns a function that you can call with the target URL you want to proxy.
 The function will make the proxy request and return the fetch response from the target server.

-You can restrict the cookies and headers that are passed in the proxy request by specifying the reqCookies and reqHeaders options in the useProxy function.
+You can choose the cookies and headers that are passed in the proxy request by passing the reqCookies and reqHeaders options to the proxy function returned by useProxy.
+Providing a controls object defaults allow to '*', so everything passes unless blocked.

 Example: